Get

 Cute corgi paws lying on the lawn

-Corgis are typically born with front dew clothes at the very least.
+Corgis are typically born with front dew claws at the very least.
 However, these claws are often removed when the Corgi is young.
 Unlike some other early appearance changes, removing dew claws is largely done for safety reasons.

 While this doesn’t lead to a severe injury, it can be painful for the dog.
 Plus, there is always the risk of infection.
 Instead of risking the dew claw getting pulled off, many breeders and owners decide to have them removed when the dog is still young.
 Because a vet does this procedure, it is less painful and has a lower chance of infection.